-Technical Certificate in Information Technology
+Technical Certificate in Computer and Information Science

-The Technical Certificate in Information Technology is a component of the Associate of Applied Science Degree in Information Technology.
-This option takes thirty credit hours of study and qualifies students for entry level computer technicians.
+The Certificate of Proficiency in Information Technology is a component of the Associate of Applied Science Degree in Information Technology.
+This option takes sixteen credit hours of study and qualifies students for entry level computer technicians.